SeemBuilds/Seem-Resources/README.md

 # Seem-Resources
-Free resources created by the roblox dev Seem.
+Free resources created by the roblox dev, Seem.

+No licence.